JetBrains/jetbrains_guide/src/pages/tips/reduce-clutter/index.md

 "How will I navigate to my files?" you ask.
 Later  tips will answer that, ultimately with: "You don't."
 Meaning, you grow out of "files" as a useful place to jump to.

+In fact, later tips will show how you can, with the keyboard instead of the mouse, temporarily bring some of those hidden tools back from the dead.